 Why should we be watching it?

 If you were to understand from a reputed source, like the one here, about real estate, you’d know that a successful property market relies heavily on a strengthened economy for investment.
 Investors need to believe that their money will be secure and protected, and this security is encouraged by positive policies and sustainable taxes.
 President Ramaphosa’s address will give an indication of the direction that the economy will progress and investors will be watching it closely.
-If you are in the property game, you too should be watching this very closely.
+If you are in the prperty game, you too should be watching this very closely.